smarterer/leaderboard/README.rst

 You need to configure the example project by editing the config.py file.

 1) First `sign up for a smarterer API application registration <https://smarterercom/api/reg>`_.
+    a.
+If your running this app on localhost you must specify ``http://localhost:5000/smarterer_auth_complete`` as the Callback URL.
 2) Add your client_id and app_secret to the config file under SMARTERER_CLIENT_ID and SMARTERER_APP_SECRET.
 3) Choose a Smarterer test_id to display a leaderboard for (2 = facebook).
 4) Create a `smarterer test widget <http://smarterer.com/test-widget/create>`_.